BVantur/inspektify/README.md

 **LogLevel.All**

-You can change it when installing our plugin to Ktor client like this:
+You can change it when installing our plugin to the Ktor client like this:

 ```
 install(InspektifyKtor) {